alenpmla/Weather-App/README.md

 User can also choose different location clicking the pick location icon on the weather image card.

-Clean architecture with bloc pattern is used in the app.
+Clean architecture with bloc state management is used in the app.